 As with any cloud service offering there are configuration maximums and limitations to be aware of.
-It is best to be aware of these limitaitons and maximums ahead of time so there are no suprises down the road as demand increases for your application and your scaling needs change.
+It is best to be aware of these limitations and maximums ahead of time so there are no surprises down the road as demand increases for your application and your scaling needs change.
 The information outlined here is based off of current limitations, please ensure you are using the most up to date information by checking here.

-- Invocations Per Second: 100 (this limit can be increased by requesting a limit increase from AWS support, please note this can take more than a day)
+- Invocations Per Second: 1,000 (this limit can be increased by requesting a limit increase from AWS support, please note this can take more than a day)

 - Concurrent Executions: 1000 per region

-- Max Execution Duration: 300 seconds (NOTE: this can be increased to 15 minutes)
+- Default Max Execution Duration: 300 seconds (NOTE: this can be increased to 15 minutes)

 - Memory Allocation: Min:128mb Max:10GB (as of December 1, 2020)